How to keep your conservatory warm in winter

 Electric heating

-Because of the relative disruption of adding a central heating radiator into a conservatory, many people go for the option of installing an electric radiator into the space.
-An electric rad can be connected up to your mains electrical system without the need for intrusive hot water pipes and is usually a very straightforward job for a qualified electrician to perform. being able to switch an electric radiator on an off exactly when you need it also means that you are not running up your energy bills by heating up a rom that is not in use all the time.
+Because of the relative disruption of adding a central heating radiator into a conservatory, many people go for the option of installing an electric radiator in the space.
+An electric rad can be connected up to your mains electrical system without the need for intrusive hot water pipes and is usually a very straightforward job for a qualified electrician to perform.
+Being able to switch an electric radiator on and off exactly when you need it also means that you are not running up your energy bills by heating up a room that is not in use all the time.

-Here at Trade Radiators, we have a large selection of electric radiators in stock and are prices you won’t find anywhere else.
-Our range promises simple but effective heaters that will match the décor in any room.
+Here at Trade Radiators, we have a large selection of electric radiators in stock at prices you won’t find anywhere else.
+Our range delivers simple but effective heaters that will match the décor in any room.
 With excellent efficiency as well as high BTU outputs, our electric radiators allow you to get the best of both worlds.

 Electric radiators at TradeRadiators.comElectric radiators at TradeRadiators.com